-Compare caravan motor movers using our list below.
+Compare caravan motor movers using our table below.

 Will it affect my insurance?

-In a couple of cases, customers forgot to apply their caravan brakes when disengaging their motor movers, meaning their caravans have rolled back and hit something.
+In a few cases, customers had forgotten to apply their caravan brakes when disengaging their motor movers, meaning their caravans have rolled back and hit something.
 Only in one instance, did we get a claim where the customer hit something whilst manoeuvring his caravan with the motor mover remote – which goes to show how easy movers are to use!

 If you accidentally hit and damage somebody else’s vehicle when using a motor mover to manoeuvre your caravan on a public highway, for instance when moving the caravan from the road on to your home driveway, Caravan Guard’s touring caravan insurance would pick up the repair bill under the public liability section of the policy.

 As always, such accidents are largely unavoidable, so it goes to show the importance of making sure you have specialist caravan insurance to cover your motor mover against possible damage (or theft).
-To do so with Caravan Guard you need to include your motor mover’s value in your sums insured for your caravan equipment.
-Depending on whether you have taken out new for old cover or market value cover will determine how much you value your motor mover at.
+Make sure you include your motor mover’s value in your sums insured for your caravan equipment.
+Depending on whether you have taken out new for old cover or market value cover will determine how much you value your motor mover.